On June 28, 1969, Judy Garland's funeral was held in New York City.

 "Stonewall" is a series of 60s-influenced original songs that chronologically tell the story of the events of June 28 and 29, 1969.
 The songs are arranged for TTBB Men's Chorus.

 The style of the music is reminiscent of music of the 60s in order to help capture that specific time.
-Ideally it should be performed with a small rock band or combo, but would easily work with piano only if necessary, and there are also recorded musical tracks available.
+Ideally it should be performed with a small rock band or combo, but it would also work with only piano.
+There are also recorded musical tracks available.

 The music is original and fresh while at the same time having a feeling of familiarity.